wp-plugins/keyboard-key-thumbs/readme.txt

 == Description ==

 This plugin is intended to help those that need to write an article that contains keyboard key combinations.
-It simply replace the shortcode &#91;key&#93; with the tag &lt;kdb&gt; and display a key image.
+It simply replace the shortcode[key] with the tag <kdb> and display a key image.

 == Installation ==